 Salem is a tiny city located in the state of Iowa.
 With a population of 387 people and just one neighborhood, Salem is the 409th largest community in Iowa.
-Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Salem was built prior to World War II, making it one of the older and more historic cities in the country.

 Salem real estate is some of the most expensive in Iowa, although Salem house values don't compare to the most expensive real estate in the U.S.